LeadHaste

 CRM Integration and Export

-I make CRM integration the next step so data flows into Salesforce, HubSpot, or Pipedrive without manual CSV juggling.
-I use native connectors or Zapier to sync new prospects, mapping fields for title, company, lead source, and verification status.
+Make CRM integration the next step so data flows into Salesforce, HubSpot, or Pipedrive without manual CSV juggling.
+Use native connectors or Zapier to sync new records and keep fields updated.

-When exporting, I standardize field names (first_name, last_name, email, role, company_size, data_provider) to avoid import errors.
-I enable deduplication rules in the CRM to prevent duplicate contact records from multiple providers like Apollo and ZoomInfo.
+When exporting, standardize field names (first_name, last_name, email, role, company_size, data_provider) to avoid import errors.
+Enable deduplication rules before import — match on email + company to prevent duplicate records in active sequences.

 Third-Party Data Enrichment